MuhammedKalkan/Portal/README.md

 Water mask initial implementation results released.
 See blog for more details.

+## Published Tile Sets
+### GTOPO 30
-Quantized Mesh dataset is derived from GTOPO30 sources.
+Initial dataset is derived from GTOPO30 sources.
 It has 1km resolution approx. for the whole world and i believe this tileset is identical with the Cesium one.
 They have added more data onto it so might be slight differences.

 This dataset is detailed up to LEVEL 9  and consists of nearly 700K tile files.
 I have added this whole tileset available for download.

 You can download [GTOPO30 Quantized Mesh Tileset](https://dl.dropboxusercontent.com/s/mplbvp84qtw6kko/Gtopo30QuantizedMesh.zip)

-Here are a few scenes that shows tile details.
-You can browse live demo from the link up.

 ![Quantized Mesh Rendered Papua](https://dl.dropboxusercontent.com/s/f9dvgh7nwjpms60/6.png?dl=0)